MowlCoder/spotify-playing-now/README.md

 # Spotify Playing Now

 ## Overview
 The idea of this project is convert spotify dbus interface to http interface.
-You can serve this app on the chosen port and you will be able to get current track by using GET http request.
+You can serve this app on the chosen port and you will be able to get current track by using GET http request and control tracks (next, prev, play, pause) by using POST requests.

 ## Build & Run